 Accessing Port Forwards from Local Networks¶

-NAT Reflection employs techniques to redirect these connections if required.
-Split DNS is usually the better way if it is possible on a network because it allows for retaining of the original source IP and avoids unnecessarily looping internal traffic through the firewall.
-Both are explained here.
+NAT Reflection employs techniques to redirect these connections.
+Split DNS is an alternate technique to accomplish the same goal.
+Split DNS is the best practice because it allows for retaining of the original source IP address and avoids unnecessarily looping internal traffic through the firewall.
+Both techniques are explained in this document.

 Method 1: NAT Reflection¶

-In order to access ports forwarded on the WAN interface from internal networks, NAT reflection must be enabled.
+To access ports forwarded on the WAN interface from internal networks, NAT reflection must be enabled:

 Method 2: Split DNS¶

-Internal clients would access resources by hostname, not IP, and clients on the local network would resolve that hostname to the LAN IP address of the actual server, and not the WAN IP as others outside the network would see.
+In this scenario, internal clients access resources by hostname, not IP address.
+Clients on the local network resolve that hostname to the actual LAN IP address of the server, and not the WAN IP address as others outside the network would see.

-In order for this to work using the DNS Forwarder or Resolver in pfSense software, clients will need to have the IP Address of the pfSense router as their primary DNS server.
+For this to work using the DNS Resolver or Forwarder in pfSense software, clients must use the IP Address of the firewall as their primary DNS server.

-Override www.example.com using Services > DNS Resolver (or DNS Forwarder, if using it instead) and point www.example.com to 192.168.1.5
+www.example.comusing Services > DNS Resolver (or DNS Forwarder, if that is active instead) and point

 Screenshots that show the above in practice: